georgexyz19/georgexyz.com/content/posts/a-simple-flask-app.md

-title: A Simple Flask APP - Temperature Converter
+title: A Simple Flask App - Temperature Converter
 slug: a-simple-flask-app
 meta: How to develop and deploy a simple flask app
 date: 2020-03-21 10:19